-- Remove the top of the control panel and open the cable clamp.
-Route the supply cable through the hole in the rear panel (using the grommet supplied) up to the control panel, pass it through the cable clamp and connect to the boiler terminal block as follows:-

-- Brown to live (terminal 1)

-- Blue to mains neutral (terminal 2)

-- Green/Yellow to mains earth (terminal 3)

-Ensure that the wire link, between terminals 5 and 8 on the boiler terminal block is fitted.

-- 3. Make the remaining required connections to the control panel, as detailed in Figures 8-1 and 8-2. - 4.
-Secure the cable in the cable clamp. - Place the wiring cover in position over the terminal block, taking care not to trap any wires and secure in position with the two M4 screws provided. - 6.
+- 2. Remove the back of the control panel to gain access to the boiler terminal block by removing the two retaining screws and open the cable clamp. - 3.
+Route the supply cable through one of the knockout holes in the rear, top or bottom panels and to the control panel, pass it through the cable clamp and connect to the boiler terminal block as follows: - Brown to live (terminal 1) - Blue to mains neutral (terminal 2) - Green/Yellow to mains earth (terminal 3) - 4.
+Make the remaining required connections to the control panel, as detailed in Figures 8-1 to 8-4. - 5.
+Secure the cable in the cable clamp. - 6.
+Place the back cover in position on the control panel, taking care not to trap any wires and secure in position with the two screws previously removed. - 7.
+Replace the control panel in the boiler casing and secure with the screws previously removed. - 8.
 Ensure that all external wiring is adequately supported.

-After completing electrical connections and before reconnecting the electrical supply to the boiler, replace the terminal block cover and secure it using the screws provided.
+After completing electrical connections and before reconnecting the electrical supply to the boiler, replace the back cover on the control panel and secure it using the screws provided.
+Take care not to trap any wires.

-- Re-connect the electrical supply and check operation of heating system controls (programmer, room thermostats, etc.). - Refer to Instructions provided with the programmer for operation and setting. - 9.
+- 9. Re-connect the electrical supply and check operation of heating system controls (programmer, room thermostats, etc.). - 10.
+Refer to Instructions provided with the programmer for operation and setting. - 11.
 Leave the Programmer and Thermostat Instructions with the user after installation for their future reference.